RyWhal/SlurPe/README.md

 SlurPe
 ======
+# SlurPe is NO LONGER ACTIVE.
+I couldn't afford the domain anymore.

 A simple URL shortener PHP webapp with a MySQL backend.
 The website is currently hosted at http://slur.pw.
 The site used to be hosted at slur.pe, but I lost the domain.
 So there may be some remnants of SlurPe.